PascalKieslich/mousetrap-os/README.md

 ## Installation

 As of version 2.0.0 (the current release), mousetrap-os requires OpenSesame version 3.2.0 or later to be used.
-We recommend using OpenSesame in its latest maintanence release.
+We recommend using OpenSesame in its latest maintenance release.

 ### Latest stable version